 When you have back pain, getting through everyday life can be extremely difficult.
 If it’s severe, you don’t even want to move because of the discomfort.
-Visiting a chiropractic clinic is a non-invasive, non-pharmaceutical method for getting help.
+Visiting a chiropractic river north chicago clinic is a non-invasive, non-pharmaceutical method for getting help.
 Flexion distraction is one therapy that can be useful in healing back pain.

 What Causes Back Pain?

 There are an infinite amount of answers as to why you may feel back pain.
 In many cases, it is because of a herniated or compressed disc.
 It can happen with poor posture, sitting or standing in one position for an extended amount of time, or after an injury.

 The only way to relieve this pain is by realigning the disc and reducing pressure.
 While some therapies can help, flexion distraction is a therapy that seems to be the most effective.
 The area is stretched, and blood flow is sent back to the region.
 Both of these things are required to happen to eliminate the pain.

 There is a specific table that is used when a practitioner completes flexion distraction therapy.
 At first, it can appear to be a little bit scary.
 After you realize all that the device can do to reduce pain, it’s not quite so intimidating.
 There are straps for your feet on most tables.
 They also assist in maintaining a level of tension while the table is moving.
 There is a series of range of motion exercises completed at every appointment.